 If you can, just talk to people.
 Ask your friends.
 I know that’s quite a big thing for some people, and they might not feel comfortable with it, but if you have a close friend that you can discuss insecurities with, that can sometimes be a life-changing conversation.
 Even if your friend doesn’t have insecurities of their own, you can still have a conversation, and perhaps feel like a weight has been lifted when you speak about it out loud.

 And also… buy my upcoming book when it’s out!
 I’m hoping it will help and encourage body positivity.

-You've got enough going on down below at that time of the month, so don't forget that Yoppie's personalised period subscription box can get organic cotton tampons, and much more, delivered through your letterbox.
-That's a few less things to worry about each cycle!
+If you're curious about genital confidence or what vulvas can look like, ask away over on Instagram at @itsyoppie!
+Don't forget that Yoppie's personalised period subscription box can get organic cotton tampons, PMS supplements, and much more, delivered through your letterbox.
+That's a few less things to worry about each cycle.